HoudaMallem/BBsurvey/README.md

-# BBsurvey Builder for builder survey (bêta)
+# BBsurvey builder of builder survey
-BBsurvey is a jQuery Javascript plugin help to build custom forms generator or survey BBsurvey provides
+BBsurvey is a jQuery Javascript plugin help to build survey generator BBsurvey provides
 - A wide array of options to custom the types of questions proposed and give for each one wide list of attribute
 - easy handling ,display data with different way